Hanna1601/ICT-Security-Basics-from-Trust-to-Blockchain/Task H6 Upside Down Iceberg.md

 > Karunanayake, Ahmed, Malaney, Islam and Jha 2021: De-anonymisation attacks on tor: A survey.

 * Abstract and Introduction
   * The need for privacy in the internet has led to the development of anonymous communication systems.
   *  Tor is currently world's most popular anonymity network, that provides anonymity to users and supports the deployment of aononmyous services (hidden services).
   * The anonymity is also being misused in many ways.
 Due to the misuse governments and law enforcment are interested in attacks that aim to de-anonymising the Tor network.
   * In response to these de-anonymisation attacks users expected anonymity is being strengthened by improving security and fixing known bugs.

+* II Background for taxonomy and the attacks discussed in the paper
+  * Onion Proxy (OP) or Tor client is a software installed to user's device, enableling communication with the directory servers, connects to Tor network and handles connections from the user's applications.
+  * Directory servers (DS) are trusted and known servers in the network, they produce a document about the network that the OPs can download to establish communication circuit to a destination.
+  * Entry Node / Guard is the relay where client connects to and it knows the Ip address of the client.
+Early Tor attacks used this to de-anonymise users.
+  * Exit node knows the IP address of the destination served accessed thru Tor network.
+  * Hidden services known also as Onion services, can be hosted on a node inside Tor network or an external node.
+The anonymity provided attracts those who are envolved in criminal activity.
+  * Introduction points are random nodes that HS selects to register its services, several of these are usually selected to avoid impact from Denial of Service.
+The introductions points don't know the IP address of the HS due to connection via complete Tor circuit.
+  * Rendevous point is a random Tor node, that is selected by the client OP before connection is initialised.
+  * Bridges were created mitigate a list of relays in Tor network to avoid blocking the Tor network.

+* A Standard Tor Circuit Establishment
-* II Background (to the end of "B. Circuit Establishent for Tor HS")
+* Circuit Establishment for Tor HS
-*

 * Fig. 6.
 Taxonomy for Tor attacks (Just the figure on page 2330.)

 Sources: https://ieeexplore.ieee.org/ielx7/9739/9621320/09471821.pdf